-You can’t beat the versatility of the best all-in-one printers which can print, scan, copy, and even fax - they're ideal for home offices.
+You can’t beat the versatility of all-in-one printers.
+They can print, scan, copy, and even fax, making them indispensable to home offices.
 Compact printers are handy, too, but are much smaller to help save space in your home office.
-Whether you need a printer for school, work, art, or for printing photographs, we’ve rounded up the best here.
+Whether you need an option for school, work, art, or for printing photographs, we’ve rounded up the best here.

 This inkjet printer from Canon has all the home office devices you need in one machine.
-It prints in high quality in both color, and in black and white.
-It holds 350 pieces of paper at once and prints quickly.
-It can handle printing borderless photos in multiple sizes and has mobile printing capabilities.
-You refill the ink reservoirs from handy bottles and can print 6,000 pages in black and white, or 7,700 pages in color before refilling the ink.
+It creates high-quality prints in both color and in black and white from your home computer or your mobile device.
+It also has a scanner and copier built-in.
+This device holds 350 pieces of paper and prints quickly.
+It can handle producing borderless photos in multiple sizes and has mobile capabilities.
+Refilling ink is simple, too; they can be refilled with handy bottles.
+But the ink lasts, creating 6,000 pages in black and white or 7,700 pages in color before ink is required.

 Wireless printing from mobile device